 - Murder 1.9%

 The penalties for a conviction vary according to the underlying crime, surrounding circumstances, your criminal history, and many other factors.
 However, there are mandatory enhancements when the offense involves use of a firearm.
-Your sentence could increase by 1-7 years for possessing, brandishing, or firing a gun during commission of a felony.
+Your sentence could increase by 1-7 years for possessing, brandishing, or firing a gun during the commission of a felony.

 Your rights and personal freedoms are at stake, so trust the team at Luftman, Heck & Associates LLP to defend your interests.
 To learn more about how we can help if you’re charged with a in a firearms-related crime, please call (614) 500-3836.